DUNE-DAQ/daq-kube/docs/README.md

 The `baseline/metrics` folder contains:

-* kubernetes metrics-server for providing kubernetes metrics to kubernetes
+* kubernetes `metrics-server` for providing kubernetes metrics to kubernetes
-* kubernetes prometheus exporter (kube-state-metrics) for providing kubernetes metrics to prometheus
+* kubernetes prometheus exporter (`kube-state-metrics`) for providing kubernetes metrics to prometheus
-* prometheus-node-exporter for providing host metrics to prometheus
+* `prometheus-node-exporter` for providing host metrics to prometheus

 ### Operators

-The (kubernetes operator pattern)[https://kubernetes.io/docs/concepts/extend-kubernetes/operator/] is a useful way to deploy highly complex applications with clear integration points.
+The [kubernetes operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is a useful way to deploy highly complex applications with clear integration points.

 When an operator is maintained by a healthy community it should be strongly considered before using a helm manifest for the application.
+The end of the influxdb operator is a point of worry.

 It should be safe to deploy operators on all clusters even if you do not intend to use its feature set.
 Each operator has a resource cost.